Top 5 Ointments for Cat Wounds: A Quick Guide

 • FOR BIG & SMALL PETS – Cats, dogs, horses, or others?
 This cat skin irritation treatment & dog wound care is a perfect solution for all breeds, ages, and sizes!
 Use a cone for dogs to stop licking!

 • CONVENIENT FORMAT – 2-oz tube format – perfect for travel!
-Our hot spot treatment for dogs & cats is easy to use at home or on the go.
+It’s easy to use at home or on the go.
 Quick to apply and fast to absorb!
+The expiration date is printed on the box.

 • PH BALANCED – Our wound care for dogs & cats is formulated to match skin pH.
 Whether it’s a scratch from play, an itchy hot spot, or dryness on sensitive skin, this gel is a reliable daily helper.